In the Beginning…

 PenAir increased their safety initiatives with their codeshare partner, Alaska Airlines.
 And initiated even stronger policies and guidelines as one of Alaska´s leaders in aviation safety.
 As the provider of many of the Medallion Foundation´s procedures, these Safety policies are now being used, not just at PenAir, but implemented throughout the United States by many aviation facilities.
 As a further commitment and standard of safety, PenAir internally branded their central focus to be “Safety through Compliance.”
 This empowered their employee group to not only think Safety first but to do so through compliance, achieving a greater understanding of the company´s many policies and assuring that all are being met.

 This positive move also guided PenAir to a newer, fresher, streamlined look with a new attitude, energy, dedication and branding, through a complete logo reface.

-PenAir was awarded two EAS (Essential Air Service) routes in early 2012.
-These routes meant expanding its operational base to the East Coast of the United States with services from Boston to Presque Isle, Maine and Plattsburg, New York.
+In 2012 PenAir was awarded two EAS (Essential Air Service) routes in early 2012.
+These routes meant expanding its operational base to the East Coast of the United States with services from Boston to Presque Isle, Maine and Plattsburgh, New York.
 PenAir also picked up the seasonal summer route from Boston to Bar Harbor, Maine.
 In 2015 PenAir was awarded an EAS contract for service between Portland, Oregon and Crescent City, California.